kirbyes/ECE434/hw04/ReadMe.md

 An oscilliscope was used to measure the frequency, which was found to be 91.1KHz.
 ![Oscilliscope](osci.jpg)

+*How does it compair to previous toggling methods?*

 ## Kernel Driver
 `kernelDriver.sh` is a kernel driver that reads the temperature sensors.